Welcome to Week 3 Start ‘Em, Sit ‘Em.

 FLEX Plays

 Javonte Williams – Saw a big increase in usage in Week 2.
 After splitting the work with Jaleel McLaughlin in the opener, Williams handled 16 opportunities (11 carries, 5 targets) while McLaughlin got three carries and wasn’t targeted.
 This at leaves gives Williams some viability, but the bigger concern is how bad this offense is in general.
 Denver is averaging just 0.85 points per possession, trailing only Carolina (0.54).
-The Bucs’ might be down run-stuffing NT Vita Vea (knee) for Week 3, which would boost Williams’ outlook a little bit.
+The Bucs’ will be down run-stuffing NT Vita Vea (knee) for Week 3, which boosts Williams’ outlook a little bit.

 Courtland Sutton – This is the first week Sutton has gotten off of the Sit list.
 He finally catches a decent matchup after being locked down by the Seahawks' tough secondary in Week 1 and Joey Porter in Week 2.
 Despite the tough draws, Sutton still leads the Broncos in first-read targets (24.1% share).
 Quarterback play is a huge concern here, and it’s why Sutton is just a low-end WR3.
 Just six of his 17 targets have been charted as catchable, according to our FP Data collection team.
 Yikes.